NEW ANGLIA MANUSCRIPT PRIZE

 1. The New Anglia Manuscript Prize competition is open to unpublished, unagented writers who live in Norfolk or Suffolk.

-5. The story must be the entrant’s own creation and not infringe upon the right or copyright of any person or entity.
+4. The work must be the entrant’s own creation and not infringe upon the right or copyright of any person or entity.

-7. The story must be written in English.
+6. The manuscript must be written in English

 8. There are no age restrictions.